McTominay boost for Man Utd as midfielder to join squad for Spain training camp | Goal.com

 The Scotland international has made 21 appearances for the Red Devils this season, but has not featured since sustaining a knee injury in December.

-The 23-year-old's last game was the 4-1 win over Newcastle, but he has recovered and will team up with the rest of the squad in Spain during the winter break.
+The 23-year-old's last game was the 4-1 win over Newcastle, but he has sufficiently recovered to team up with the rest of the squad in Spain during the winter break.

 "Scotty has done better in his recovery than we thought, so we will take him with us," Solskjaer told MUTV, adding that 22-year-old defender Axel Tuanzebe will also be with his team-mates.